neurotech/edumate-extensions/readme.md

 ## Overview of SQL Files

+### Accepted/Expired/Waiting List Students (accepted-expired-waiting_list.sql)
+The results of this query are referenced by **/templates/accepted-expired-waiting_list.sxw**.
+This report produces a list of all students who are either wait listed, have an expired offer, or have accepted a place in the College.
+It displays surname, first name, gender, gender counts, birthdate, status, form run, priority and application date.

 ### Accepted Students by Year Group (accepted-students.sql)
 Generates a list of students who've had their application to join the College as a student accepted.